crect500/squib/README.md

-# quell
-Quantum Utilities and Educational Learning Library (QUELL)
+# Quantum Utilities and Educational Learning Library (QUELL)

+## Description

+This repository is a prototyping space for implementations of quantum algorithms